How to Unblock a Shower Drain Without Chemicals

 - Chemical drain cleaners can damage pipes as well as the environment.

-Method 1 Method 1: Making a cake with baking Soda and Vinegar
+Method 1 Method 1: Baking Soda and Vinegar

-Step 1: Gather Your Materials
+Step 1.
+Gather Your Materials

-To begin you can gather the following items:
+To start you can gather the following items:

 - Baking soda